ACURATE IDE Study: Safety and Effectiveness of the Experimental Acurate Valve for Transcatheter Aortic Valve Replacement

 ACURATE IDE: Transcatheter Replacement of Stenotic Aortic Valve Through Implantation of ACURATE in Subjects InDicatEd for TAVR

-Subjects will be enrolled at up to 50 centers in the United States and Canada.
-There will be up to 600 subjects in ACURATE IDE.
+Subjects will be enrolled at up to 85 centers in the United States, Canada, Europe, and Australia.
+There will be up to 2,820 subjects in ACURATE IDE.

 The ACURATE IDE study cohorts include the following.

 - Roll-In Cohort: A non-randomized roll-in phase with the test device.
-Centers that do not have implantation experience with the ACURATE neo™ Aortic Bioprosthesis (transfemoral delivery; Symetis SA, Ecublens, Switzerland) will perform at least 2 roll-in cases before commencing enrollment in the randomized cohort.
+Centers that do not have implantation experience with the ACURATE neo™ Aortic Bioprosthesis (transfemoral delivery; Boston Scientific Corporation, Marlborough, MA, USA) will perform at least 2 roll-in cases before commencing treatment in the randomized cohort.
 Centers with prior experience with ACURATE are not required to do roll-in cases.
 Data from roll-in subjects will be summarized separately from the randomized cohort and will not be included in the primary endpoint analysis.

-Aortic Stenosis Aortic Valve Stenosis ACURATE neo2™ Transfemoral TAVR System Medtronic CoreValve TAVR System Edwards SAPIEN 3 TAVR System
+Aortic Stenosis, Aortic Valve Stenosis, ACURATE neo2™ Transfemoral TAVR System, Medtronic CoreValve TAVR System, Edwards SAPIEN 3 TAVR System, ACURATE Prime™ Transfemoral TAVR System XL

 You can join if…